The Manor (film)

 The Manor is a 2021 American gothic supernatural horror film written and directed by Axelle Carolyn.
 The film stars Barbara Hershey, Bruce Davison, Stacey Travis, Ciera Payton, Jill Larson and Mark Steger.

-The film was released in the United States on October 8, 2021 by Amazon Studios, as the eighth installment in the anthological Welcome to the Blumhouse film series.
+The film was released in the United States on October 8, 2021 by Amazon Studios, as the eighth (and final) installment in the anthological Welcome to the Blumhouse film series.

 Plot

 After suffering a stroke at her 70th birthday party, Judith Albright, a former professional dancer who is now a dance instructor, is moved into a nursing home after being diagnosed with Parkinson's disease.
 Her 17-year-old grandson, Josh, whom she is very close to, opposes the move, while his mother, Judith's daughter, Barbara, tries to comfort him.
 Judith assures Josh that the move is best for everyone.
 Soon, however, she notices strange behaviors and the deaths of other residents.
 She imagines a tree like figure looming in her room.
 Eventually, it is revealed that three of the other elderly people living there are much older than the others and have been using witchcraft to suck the life forces out of other patients.
 This allows them to become young every nightfall, returning to their old forms when the sun rises.
 Judith decides to join them so that she may live longer and spend more time with Josh, who comes to work at the Manor.